 I put 115,000 on that bike and then wadded it up in the mountains one night, escaping with only bruising of skin and ribs.
 A couple of months later, I bought another ’99 from a friend who was buying a Goldwing 1800.
 I rode #2 another 45,000 miles before trading it for my NT.

-My longest trip prior to this “Epic Ride” was an 11,000 mile jaunt to Hyder, Alaska, and across much of the American West.
+My longest trip prior to the “Epic Ride” was an 11,000 mile jaunt to Hyder, Alaska, and across much of the American West.
 I also was privileged to accompany the ’08 Over-the-Pond rider, Dave Owen from Prince George to Europe for the GCE Rally (GCE means GTR Club Europe).
 I put about 3800 miles on a ’99 GTR (the Euro-equivalent of a Concours 1000) riding in Germany, France, Belgium, the Czech Republic, Austria, Lichtenstein, and Switzerland.
-Most of that was by myself, but some was with Dave, a Belgian friend, and a Dutch friend.
+Most of that was by myself, but some was with Dave, Gie (a Belgian friend), and Harry, a Dutch friend.